-The Christian Values we are particularly focusing on this half term through our Worship sessions in our classes and online are Forgiveness and Love
+The Christian Values we are particularly focusing on this half term through our Worship sessions in our classes are Respect and Love

-We will be looking at why forgiveness is important and discussing how children can be more forgiving in their lives.
+We will be looking at why being respectful is important and discussing how children can show respect in their lives.

-A special values worship is usually held in the final week of term to recognise, celebrate and reward two children from each class who have shown these values throughout the half term.
-St. Clements Church will also be continuing their support through online worship on the theme of Lent.
+A special values worship will be held in the final week of term to recognise, celebrate and reward two children from each class who have shown these values throughout the half term.

-In our worship we will be looking at what the Bible says about FORGIVENESS and LOVE.
+In our worship we will be looking at what the Bible says about RESPECT and LOVE.

 A message about LOVE

 We believe that every child is special and that we are privileged to have them in our care for their primary education.
 Every pupil at St Clements’ is treated equally but that doesn’t mean every child is treated the same, as we acknowledge that every child’s needs are different and must be met in different ways.